Too many women are still denied their right to determine their own future. MSI Ladies are here to change that.

 Where income can be generated by MSI Ladies, this offers great return on investment for us and sustainability for our clients.

 MSI Madagascar for example has over 170 MSI Ladies, and the channel contributes nearly 25% of its CYPs and at the lowest cost per CYP by channel.

 We know that the model works.
-In 2018, our MSI Ladies delivered services to no less than half a million women.
+In 2022, our MSI Ladies delivered services to more than 600,000 women.
 And not only does the model directly benefit the women and girls receiving the service; the programme also empowers the nurses and midwives themselves to enhance their entrepreneurial skills, setting up micro businesses, learning new business skills and increasing their profile in the community.
 It's the perfect example of women working together to lift each other up.

 That is why we will continue to seek opportunities to expand the model while exploring how we can adjust the existing programmes to make them more sustainable.
 While some programmes are already self-sustainable by charging affordable fees to clients where possible.
 However, funding from generous donors are still crucial to ensuring we can continue running the majority of our MSI Ladies programmes – particularly those that reach women living in extreme poverty.